Hospital Hygiene Standards, As Defined By The NHS

 This cleaning schedule lists all the objects and items found in a typical ward.
 You’ll probably notice that the schedule is divided and colour-coded by object type and risk level.
 You may also notice in the top-left corner that the ward has been categorised as FR2.
 We’ll delve into both of these aspects later, but for now, let’s focus on the rows and columns themselves.

 The schedule consists of three columns – Cleaning Task, Cleaning Frequency, and Responsibility.
 The following rows then detail which tasks need to be completed on what time frame by which individuals, with Healthcare Cleaning Professionals (HCPs) responsible for the vast majority of duties.
 Consisting either of in-house staff or external contractors, HCPs possess the broad training and expertise to clean, disinfect, and sanitise anything found in a medical environment.
-There are even national bodies of like-minded professionals, including the Association of Healthcare Cleaning Professionals (AHCP), an organisation that Vanguard is proud to be accredited by.
+There are even national bodies of like-minded professionals, including the Association of Healthcare Cleaning Professionals (AHCP), an organisation that Vanguard is proud to be endorsed by.

 Naturally, the finer details of cleaning schedules will often be determined by the specific conditions and requirements of the local trust.
 With each hospital being unique, a blanket approach simply won’t work, and it will instead be down to each site’s management to make changes as needed to the frequency or responsibility of cleaning tasks.
 For this reason, each hospital’s cleaning schedules should be uniquely tweaked to their specific needs, whilst incorporating much of the existing cleaning framework as standard.